makrai/notes/scialom2004-multiling-summ.md

   * a crucial component to employ the neural summarization metrics mentioned in Section 5
 * News Title Generation
-  * the archived news articles also include the corresponding titles.
+  * the archived news articles also include the corresponding titles
     * The accompanying code for parsing the articles allows to easily retrieve the titles and thus use them for News Title Generation
 * Topic detection